UofT-DSI/visualization/02_activities/assignments/assignment_2.md

     - Explain (with reference to material covered up to date, along with readings and other scholarly sources, as needed) why you classified that visualization the way you did.
       ```
       Your answer...
+      I picked "Udemy Student Analysis Dashboard".
+This section focuses on analyzing courses studens subscription to uncover how students has invested in each courses.
+      I personaly strugle a lot to dientify the relasionhsip among graphs in the same view, specificaly if using same color for everything.
+However, when working with information showned by year, or by any other category, it is understandable that one coloer has alredy been used to differenciate one category from another.
+For this section, the layouts are super clean, and despite they use one color for all graphs, they also include different types of chart which help a lot to differenciate themes.
+They also include, in detail, all information from other categorys so that we can compare based on percentage.
+There is one specific section I liked a lot though, indicating with a high-low sign in green and red to make it more intuitive for us to quickly identify good from bad.
+To sum up, this work is aesthetic, it is welled ordered in my opinion.
+It is simple to understand for students or for profesional interested on the subject.
+People can easealy underrstand the message the maker is attempting to convey.